Crowley8881/AEDS_II/LISTA1/README.md

 # LISTA 1

-Exercicios feito no SCR estão no SRC
+Exercicios feito no estão no SRC